carlmylo/docu-rpcs3/pages/espanol/instrumentos/teclados/ps3-rb.md

 Since the keyboard controller buttons don't function like they do when connected with a dongle, you will have to shift octaves to access the buttons on the keys.

-You can shift octaves with the Square (Cuadro) and Circle (Circulo) buttons.
+You can shift octaves with the Square (Cuadro) and Botón Circle (Circulo)s.

 ![A GIF of a Rock Band 3 keyboard.
 When X (which is Square (Cuadro) on PS3) is pressed, a yellow highlight, showing which notes are being used, shifts down to C2 to C4.
 When B (which is Circle (Circulo) on PS3) is pressed, it shifts up to C3 to C5.](https://carlmylo.github.io/docu-rpcs3/images/instruments/xtra/midi/rbkeysoctshift.gif "Octave Shifting")